Ad Code

 Bottom Line

 Beer has been enjoyed for thousands of years already.
 Consuming it every now and then in moderate quantities can provide some health benefits.
-But alcohol dependence and binge drinking will ultimately lead you in the opposite direction.
+However, alcohol dependence and binge drinking will ultimately lead you in the opposite direction.
 In that case, instead of enjoying its great benefits, you will be just risking your health.